 To restrain the circulation of black money and to increase the tax base, the government has recently updated the conditions for which PAN details are mandatory.
-This will be applicable for transactions which exceed a certain specified limit.
+This will be applicable for transactions that exceed a certain specified limit.

 These changes came into effect as per the Special Investigation Team (SIT).
 SIT made PAN details mandatory for all sale or purchase of goods and services which exceed 1 lakh.

 If you do not have a PAN then you need to fill out a form to establish your identity.

 List of transactions in which quoting PAN is mandatory

 The table below highlights the transactions for which PAN is made mandatory as per Rule 114B of the Income Tax Act.

 |1.||Sale or purchase of a motor vehicle (not two-wheeler)||All such transactions|

 |2.||Opening an account [other than a time-deposit and a Basic Savings Bank Deposit Account] with a bank/ co-operative bank||All such transactions|